 This service provides school districts with assistance in making informed choices and decisions on how technology can best be utilized.
 Through this service, technology plan development and alignment of curriculum, assessment, and instruction to technology is facilitated.
 Planning, analysis, and recommended approval to SED are included.
 Leadership for school districts to plan, implement, upgrade, and maintain technology in the schools is provided.
 This includes assistance with budget planning, hardware and software procurement, equipment lifecycle management for purchases made through Ulster BOCES, as well as E-Rate and SmartSchools Bond Act support.
-Access to negotiated statewide instructional contracts and listservs is provided, as well as facilitation of SED initiatives.
+Access to negotiated statewide instructional contracts, cooperative bids, and listservs is provided, as well as facilitation of SED initiatives.

 The Ulster Countywide Educational Technology Work Group for district technology leaders provides a forum to share expertise and expand technology applications for the Ulster County districts.
 Districts must participate in the Base Service to have access to Educational Technology extensions.

 As required by the State Education Department, all districts participating in the Educational Technology

 Co-Ser 525 must also belong to the Model Schools Co-Ser 535.

 Subscription to this Co-Ser provides in-shop repair of computers and peripherals, as well as an on-site summer maintenance program for instructional computers.
 Courier service to each building is included.
 Service includes district-owned and Ulster BOCES-owned equipment.

 This extension provides technical support and maintenance for designated applications.
 For example, this service is required for Co-Ser 514 (if the district is not already receiving support through an On-Site Support